stisa/nwasm/NOTES.md

 The pointer to the length of the seq is stored in a global (as `i32`).
 In this case, since the seq is `nil`, it is just 0.
 The initialization of the seq will store a length+data pair, sequentially, on the linear memory and update the pointer reserved before to point to the length.
-Strings, arrays, object, refs and pointers work in a similar way. for sets, assume they're small enough to fit in a int32.
+Strings, arrays, object, refs and pointers work in a similar way.
+TODO: For sets, assume they're small enough to fit in a int32.

 Case **2** is still in flux.
 The idea is to do the same as case 1, but substituting locals to globals.
 We should also keep track of the index in linear memory we were at when we went in the proc, and clear out the memory between that index and current index once we exit the proc ( or dont? we can just roll back the stackpointer and avoid assuming memory is all 0 on gen)